paquettm/paquettm/Resume_Writing.md

 If your resume is empty, or if this will not cause the CV to be crowded, or otherwise if the application instructions state that you should or you are certain it will help to talk about your special interests for this job/employer, then you can include a section about your personal interests.
 Otherwise, if it will make your CV crowded, you should think about skipping this section.

+# Keywords

+Employers use software that search for words in documents in order to find the most relevant CVs and cover letters.
+Specifically, employers are searching for keywords in these documents to get the candidates that match the job postings as much as possible.

+When you create your application as a response to a job posting, you should make sure that kyour CV/cover letter speak the same language as the job posting.
+In other words, adapt the language in your CV to correctly contain the keywords that are used in the requirements expressed in the job posting.

+For example, if you have experience with MySQL, PostgreSQL, and Oracle and write `Relational Database Management Systems` in your CV, but the job posting asks for experience with PostgreSQL, then you must make sure to include the term PortgreSQL in your CV in the technical skills section.

 # THE DO'S AND DON'TS

 ## DO